samliddicott/meet4k/README.md

     sudo target/debug/meet4k <camera-reference> <cmd[=arg]> ...

-camera-reference can be the pathname, e.g. /dev/video10 or a sequence of text that will be matched against the camera *card name* or PCI *bus-info* fields as reported by the UVC interface.
+camera-reference can be the pathname, e.g. /dev/video10 or a sequence of text that will be matched against the camera *card name* or PCI *bus-info* fields as reported by the UVC interface, or the USB vid:pid, e.g. 6e30:fef3 or text matching the USB product or manufacturer text, e.g. "Remo Tech"

-I find that OBSBOT is enough to match against the *card name*.
+I find that OBSBOT is enough to match against the *card name* for the UVC interface.
 To find suitable values try running the `info` command on all of your devices: `meet4k /dev/video/0 info`

 ### examples